 WHM takes care of applying the updates to some of the server’s most vital components, like Apache, PHP, and MySQL.
 It too offers an easy-to-use GUI, meaning you take care of the entire server’s administration without writing a single line of code.

-but those are just part of the reasons why WHM and cPanel are so popular as a suite of hosting management tools.
+But those are just part of the reasons why WHM and cPanel are so popular as a suite of server management tools.

 Creating a Website via cPanel

 Although cPanel wasn’t designed with website building in mind, some of its tools simplify the process immensely.
-The File Manager you’ll find in the backend lets you easily create, edit, and upload webpages on the spot – perfect for anyone building a website from scratch.
+The File Manager you’ll find in the backend lets you easily create, edit, and upload webpages on the spot – perfect for anyone building a website on a cPanel VPS hosting server from scratch.

 How to create a website via the cPanel File Manager?